Nourse Line: Steam Ships

-First World War
+World War I

-The end of the Indentured Labour System coincided with the start of the first world war and thus any effect of the loss of labour transportation contract was delayed until the end of the war.
+The end of the Indentured Labour System coincided with the start of World War I and thus any effect of the loss of labour transportation contract was delayed until the end of the war.
 Nourse Line lost two of its ships during the war, Indus and Dewa, and both were replaced almost immediately by Megna, purchased in 1916 and Betwa, initially designed as an indentured labour carrier but later altered to that of a cargo ship and delivered in 1917.
-In an attempt to minimise its war risks and maintain its ships numbers the P&O in 1917 purchased Nourse Line, Union Steamship Company of New Zealand, and Hain Steamship Company.
+In an attempt to minimise its war risks and maintain its ships numbers P&O in 1917 purchased Nourse Line, Union Steamship Company of New Zealand and the Hain Steamship Company.